-This policy is to provide guidance to researchers using animals, including rodents, that may experience more than momentary or slight pain or distress.
+Purpose: This policy is to provide guidance to researchers using animals, including rodents, that may experience more than momentary or slight pain or distress.
 Such animals require appropriate sedation, analgesia, or anesthesia unless there are suitable scientific justifications to withhold such agents.

 - Assessment of pain and distress in animals, including late-term fetuses, is difficult and can be subjective.
 As such, procedures that cause pain or distress in humans should be assumed to cause similar affects in animals, unless the contrary is established.